-Revenue provided an organisation chart of the Senior Managers in the Division (available at Appendix 1 here).
+Revenue provided an organisation chart of the Senior Managers in the Division (available at Appendix 1).
 MED consists of 12 Principal Officers (POs), with 451 staff across 28 locations.
 Blended working arrangements are in operation, with office attendance determined by business needs.
 There has been a significant increase in outdoor compliance activity by MED over the last year.
 Attracting and retaining staff remains a challenge in a competitive work environment.

 MED's case-base consists of 107,000 live cases, including 78,000 non-resident cases.
 (Post-Brexit, Ireland has 72% of non-Union taxpayers in Europe).
-There are 2,546 corporate groups and 14,614 group entities and 10,200 individuals/proprietary directors in the case-base, with 1,000 individuals classified as High Wealth Individuals.
+There are 10,200 individuals/proprietary directors in the case-base, with 1,000 individuals classified as High Wealth Individuals.

 MED cases account for approximately €33 billion in net tax receipts for the Exchequer.
 PAYE/PRSI/USC (i.e. PREM) accounts for 60% of the tax collected, VAT 20% and Corporation Tax 6%.